Blog

 Hardware devices are connected to the CPU through a device called the PCI bus.
 PCI stands for Peripheral Component Interconnect.
 There are a total of 256 buses in this device.
 The first bus is called the Primary bus and the rest are called secondary buses.
 They are connected to each other by a PCI-PCI bridge.
 Each of these buses contain 32 pins and each pin coresspond to a hardware device.

-Each PCI device is characterized by the following features:
+Each PCI device is characterized by the following features: - Vendor ID - Device ID - Register number - Function number

-In this method, there exists a special I/O address space away from the RAM and an IO pin is enabled each time an I/O query happens.
+A PCI device could be anything ranging from a VGA card, Ethernet Network Controller to a Sound card, a mouse or a keyboard.
+Now we need to figure out a way to communicate with these PCI devices.
+There are two ways to do this… ### Ports I/O In this method, there exists a special I/O address space away from the RAM and an IO pin is enabled each time an I/O query happens.
 Looking at this the CPU diverts the query to this address space.
 Device address spaces are embedded into this.
-They are accessed as base_address + io_offset using special offsets called Ports.
+They are accessed as base_address + io_offset using special offsets called Ports. ### Memory Mapped I/O In this method the device address spaces are embedded in the RAM itself and we just need to know where they are situated in order to access them.

 To know more about the distinction read this.
 We will be using Memory Mapped I/O in our project.